Mohammad Saiful Alam: Early life

-Saiful Alam passed SSC and HSC from Jhenaidah Cadet College in 1982 and 1984 respectively.
+Saiful Alam was born in Gopalganj.
+He has passed his SSC and HSC from Jhenidah Cadet College in 1982 and 1984 respectively.

 Career

 Alam was commissioned on 27 June 1986 in the 14th Bangladesh Military Academy Long Course.
 He won the Sword of Honour and Academic Gold Medal in his BMA long course.
-He has Commanded an Infantry Brigade under 11th Infantry Division.
-After serving as the General Officer Commanding of 11th Infantry Division & Area Commander, Bogura Area in Bogra Cantonment, he was appointed Director General of Directorate General of Forces Intelligence on 28 February 2020.
-Prior to his duties in Bogra, he was the General Officer Commanding GOC of 7th Infantry Division & Area Commander of Barishal Area, Barisal Sheikh Hasina cantonment.
+He has commanded an infantry brigade under 11th Infantry Division.
+After serving as the general officer commanding of 11th Infantry Division and area commander, Bogura Area in Bogra Cantonment, he was appointed as Director General of Directorate General of Forces Intelligence (DGFI) on 28 February 2020.
+Prior to his duties in Bogra, he was the general officer commanding (GOC) of 7th Infantry Division and area commander of Barishal Area, Barisal Sheikh Hasina cantonment.
+He served as the Directing Staff of Defence Services Command & Staff College, Mirpur.
+He also served as the Commandant of the Bangladesh Military Academy (BMA) and School of Infantry & Tactics (SI&T).
+He was a Platoon Commander in Bangladesh Military Academy (BMA).